-"Floodway" means the channel of a river or stream and overbank areas adjacent to the channel.
-The floodway carries the bulk of flood water downstream and is usually the area where water velocities and forces are the greatest and most destructive.
-The floodway and the adjacent land areas must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot. or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+"Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
 Also referred to as "Regulatory Floodway."